 - Switching Rate: The percentage of users who canceled [Cancel Service] who Subscribed to [New Service] within one month.

-Antenna-Covered Subscribers includes Subscribers who made an explicit paid purchase of a service and are currently being measured in Antenna’s core panel.
+Antenna Subscribers includes Subscribers who made an explicit paid purchase of a service and are currently being measured in Antenna’s core panel.
 This currently includes Subscribers that have signed up for a service directly (by going to the Service’s own sign-up page), as well as through Apple App or Google Play Store.
-In addition, for Video services, we also measure several distribution channels which are prevalent in that category: Amazon Fire TV, Amazon Channels, Hulu Live + TV, Roku App Store, The Roku Channel, and YouTube TV.
+In addition, for Video services, we also measure several distribution channels which are prevalent in that category: Amazon Fire TV, Amazon Channels, Hulu Live + TV, Roku App Store, The Roku Channel, YouTube PrimeTime Channels, and YouTube TV.

 What is not Measured